Archaeology Live at Clumber Park

-Rather excitingly, this is an unknown quantity.
-However, we are hopeful that we will find pottery, walls and artifacts.
+Rather excitingly, this was an unknown quantity.
+However, we were hopeful that we would find pottery, walls and artifacts.

-Perhaps even more excitingly, cellars were discovered during an archaelogical dig in 2016 - finding out the condition of these is one of our goals, and whether or not they are still accessible.
+Perhaps even more excitingly, cellars were discovered during an archaelogical dig in 2016 - finding out the condition of them were one of our goals, and ascertaining whether or not they were still accessible.

 A history of the Mansion and previous archaeological excavations: Key facts